-The dhb Equinox Windproof Overshoe was created with the transitional seasons in mind, when the weather can be unpredicatable but you don't quite need full winter protection.
+The dhb Equinox Windproof Overshoe was created with the transitional seasons in mind when the weather can be unpredictable but you don't quite need full winter protection.
 The waterproof and windproof fabric has enough stretch to make it easy to pull them on and there's a robust hyperlon sole for durability.

 For maximum visibility

 When you're cycling, your feet moving up and down on the pedals can really get you noticed by other road users if they're clad in bright, reflective colours.
 The dhb Flashlight Overshoe is a great choice, whether you're training in the evenings or commuting through the darker days.
 The fluro-yellow is backed up with geometric, retro-reflective decals which are unmissable when they're lit up by headlights.

 Neoprene is waterproof and windproof, as well as being a highly effective insulating material.
 These qualities make it perfect for protecting the feet from wind chill and road spray.